-- Photographers must check in at Media Will Call on the west side of the stadium adjacent to the press elevator.
+Photographers must check in at Media Will Call on the west side of the stadium adjacent to the press elevator.
 Those photographers who will work on the sidelines will be issued a vest.
 This vest must be worn at all times to gain access to the sidelines.
-No other type of photo or media credential will allow an individual access to the sidelines.
+No other type of photo or media credential will allow an individual access to the sidelines during the game.
 The vest must be returned to the South Carolina media relations staff following the game.

-- Working photographers/videographers are permitted to shoot in the designated area (between the two marked dotted lines outside the 25-yard lines).
-All other media representatives on the field (announcers, reporters, etc.) must stand behind the designated area.
-This will ensure that photographers/videographers have the appropriate space to do their work.
-No photographer will be allowed to shoot from either end zone.
+Working photographers/videographers are permitted to shoot in the designated area (between the two marked dotted lines outside the 25-yard lines).
+All other media representatives on the field must stand behind the designated area to ensure that photographers/videographers have the appropriate space to work.
+No one will be allowed to shoot from either end zone.

-- Photographers are encouraged to use the photo work room, located on the ground level of Williams-Brice Stadium.
-Wired and wireless internet is available.
+Photographers are encouraged to use the photo work room, located on the ground level of Williams-Brice Stadium.
+Wired and wireless internet are available.
 While security in this area is provided, the University of South Carolina is not responsible for the loss of any items.

-- According to NCAA policies, the presence of any type of photographer/videographer in the bench area for all sports is strictly prohibited.
-According to the NCAA Football Rules and Interpretations Manual (Rule 1, Section 2, Article 4b): "the team area shall be limited to squad members in uniform and a maximum of 60 other individuals directly involved in the game.
-The 60 individuals not in uniform shall wear special identification."
+According to NCAA policies, the presence of any type of photographer/videographer in the bench area for all sports is strictly prohibited with the exception of one (1) institutional videographer in the football bench area.
+According to the NCAA Football Rules and Interpretations Manual (Rule 1, Section 2, Article 4b): "the team area shall be limited to squad members in uniform and a maximum of 40 other individuals directly involved in the game.
+The 40 individuals not in uniform shall wear special identification."
 (Rule 1, Section 2, Article 4e): "No media personnel, including journalists, radio and television personnel, or their equipment, shall be in the team area or coaching box, and no media personnel shall communicate in any way with persons in the team area or coaching box."
 The SEC also prohibits photographers/videographers from stopping and shooting from behind the bench area or into the bench area.
 The bench area at Williams-Brice Stadium is defined by the area between the 25-yard lines and covered with a white tarp.

 By acceptance and use of an SEC media credential, the holder agrees to the following conditions for any and all athletic events hosted by the SEC and its member institutions:

-Media should utilize StatMonitr live stats for all the latest statistical information during games.
+Media should utilize StatBroadcast for all the latest live statistical information during games.
 The password will be provided on game day.

 Limited parking is available for TV station live/satellite trucks, and those vehicles will need to be approved prior to game day.
-Please contact Diana Koval at least three days prior to the game to schedule live/satellite truck parking.
+Please contact Associate Media Relations Director Diana Koval at least three days prior to the game to schedule live/satellite truck parking.